dtcenter/MET/docs/Users_Guide/installation.rst

 Loading the Latest Docker Image
 -------------------------------

-Once you have confirmed your installation of Docker was successful, all you need to run MET is to download the latest image of MET in Docker.
+Once the user has confirmed the installation of Docker was successful, all that needs to be done is to run MET is to download the latest image of MET in Docker.
 To accomplish that, use the pull command, with the latest MET version number, for example:

 .. code-block:: ini